See the Graduate Student Training Enhancement Grants (GSTEG) page for details and application information.

 For questions about whether to pursue a GSTEG application, or to talk through specific ideas for a proposal, such as identifying a potential summer research internship host and developing a proposed plan of summer internship activities, the following individuals can provide guidance:

-- Melissa Bostrom, Assistant Dean, Graduate Student Professional Development, Duke Graduate School, email@example.com (PhD and research master’s students in any area of knowledge)
+- Melissa Bostrom, Assistant Dean, Graduate Student Professional Development, Duke Graduate School, firstname.lastname@example.org (any discipline)

-- Rachel Coleman, Associate Director, Duke Career Center, firstname.lastname@example.org (all areas of knowledge)
+- Rachel Coleman, Director of Career Development and Education, Duke Career Center, email@example.com (all areas of knowledge)

-- Maria Wisdom, Director of Graduate Student Advising and Engagement for the Humanities, firstname.lastname@example.org (humanities and interpretive social sciences)
+- Maria Wisdom, Director of Interdisciplinary Mentoring and Coaching Programs, Office of Interdisciplinary Studies, firstname.lastname@example.org (humanities and interpretive social sciences)

 1 An example email might be:

-Please forgive the intrusion – I am a [Year] PhD student at Duke University studying [Degree] and I am interested in learning more about your organization and what it is like to work there.
+I am a [year] Ph.D. student at Duke University studying [degree] and I am interested in learning more about your organization and what it is like to work there.
 Would you be willing to spare 20-30 minutes for an informational interview so I can understand more about what you do?
-It would greatly help me as I explore the different job paths I might pursue after I graduate in [Number] years.
+It would greatly help me as I explore the different job paths I might pursue after I graduate in [number] years.

 If you are available, could you send me some dates and times that work with your schedule?
 Thank you so much for your consideration.